windmill-labs/windmilldocs/docs/misc/windmill_compared_to_peers.md

 ## No-code solutions

-Those names are well-known to the general public and contributied to grow awareness in the workflow building space.
+Those names are well-known to the general public and contributied to grow awareness in the workflows building space.
 They are made for **operational teams**, have pretty UIs but are limited in terms of use cases, power & flexibility.
 We do not compare ourselves to them.